-The study also may be discontinued at any time by NIAID, the HPTN, the study sponsors, government or regulatory authorities (including the OHRP and US FDA), site IRBs/ECs or if appropriate, or ViiV.
-This would be done primarily due to safety concerns for the patients or due to an earlier-than-expected indication of product efficacy or study futility.
+The study also may be discontinued at any time by NIAID, the HPTN, government or regulatory authorities (including the OHRP and US FDA), site IRBs/ECs or if appropriate, the SAHPRA, or ViiV.
+This would be done primarily due to safety concerns for the participants or due to an earlier-than-expected indication of product efficacy or study futility.